cedalo/streamsheets-documentation/docs/_sources/maincomponents/streamsheet.rst.txt

 + **Show Headers**: Display column and row titles or do not
 + **Show Formulas**: Decide whether you want to see the formulas or the current values of cells in the sheet.
 + **Show Inbox**: Display the Inbox or do not
 + **Paint IF Rows with transparency**: If this box is checked, the content of rows which contain a statement in the IF-column are transparent.
-This improves transparency and helps you to immediately identify the rows which are being switch on and off when the machine is running.
+This improves transparency and helps you to immediately identify the rows which are being switch on and off when the App is running.

 .. note:: + Streamsheets are always calculated from left to right and then from top to bottom.
           + Depending on the condition in the IF column, the calculation of whole rows can be switched on and off.